zerospiel/docs/docs/admin/kof/index.md

 By the end of the day, Finance refreshes the **chargeback dashboard**.
 Costs for the “recommendation-engine” namespace are already trending down.
 The CFO gets a simple, confident answer for tomorrow’s meeting:

-"We found the root cause, fixed it, and costs are back under control."
+"We found the root cause, we fixed it, and costs are back under control."

 ### The Outcome